davidmiheev/GalaxyWitness/README.md

     $ python -m galaxywitness

 In runtime the program will request you to enter a number of processes for parallel computation.
-If you are using Linux, type value >= 1 or -1 (for example number of cores, <code>nproc</code>, for this option type -1).
-If your machine doesn't run on Linux always type 1.
+If Unix-like operating system running on your machine, type -1 (to run <code>nproc</code> processes simultaneously).

 If you want to finish a work with package and deactivate virtual environment just type: